Vauxoo/addons-clearcorp/cash_budget/README.rst

 Goverment Institutions Budget
 =============================

-This module adds the logic for Goverment Institutions Budget management and it's differents processes
+This module adds the logic for Goverment Institutions Cash Budget management and it's differents processes